|

 architecture in this country that he could appreciate the value of the most

-well-being of society.
-Olmsted's opportunity to participate in
+breath-taking scenery of Olmsted's opportunity to participate in

 the movement to make the preservation of North America's best natural